 Modernizing unauthorized practice of law regulations to embrace AI-driven solutions & improve access to justice

 The growing access-to-justice crisis coupled with the rapid pace of AI innovation creates a unique opportunity for state courts and bar associations to meet the moment by adopting regulatory reforms that support AI-fueled legal service delivery tools to responsibly assist with legal needs.
-Join the TRI/NCSC AI Consortium for Law & Courts for a panel discussion on potential reforms to unlicensed practice of law (UPL) regulations.
+In this video, the TRI/NCSC AI Consortium for Law & Courts' panel discusses potential reforms to unlicensed practice of law (UPL) regulations.

-Following this session, participants will be able to describe:
+Following the session, participants will be able to describe:

 - Current access to justice challenges